Serving all people by providing personalized health and wellness through exemplary care, education and research.

-The transplant program at Baylor Dallas is a national leader in solid organ transplantation and, in partnership with the program at Baylor All Saints Medical Center at Fort Worth, is one of only three programs worldwide to have performed more than 3,000 adult liver transplants.
+The transplant program at Baylor Dallas is a national leader in solid organ transplantation and, in partnership with the program at Baylor Scott & White All Saints Medical Center -- Fort Worth, is one of only three programs worldwide to have performed more than 4,000 adult liver transplants.
 Since the program’s inception in 1984, transplant surgeons on the medical staff have performed more than 11,000 transplants, including liver, kidney, pancreas, heart and lung, small bowel, as well as blood and marrow transplants.
 Through Baylor’s transplant research program, physicians participate in more than 120 transplantation research protocols.
 In fact, many of the medications used as standard therapy today are a result of research conducted at Baylor Dallas.

 Baylor Dallas’ digestive care program offers advanced and comprehensive inpatient and outpatient treatment for digestive and liver disorders by providing a full-range of diagnostic and therapeutic services.
 The center’s 18,000 square-foot gastrointestinal (GI) physiology laboratory provides physicians with the ability to perform esophageal motility studies, pH monitoring, manometry testing and double balloon endoscopy, in addition to typical endoscopic procedures in a centrally located area.
 The GI analytical lab also offers digestive disease clinical research opportunities for physicians and patients.